oarina/oarina/README.md

 ---

 ## 🌟 Professional Background
-Five years in tech operations spanning support analysis, incident response, and cross-functional triage—most notably at **Coinbase**, where I managed 700+ platform incidents with an SLA under 5 minutes.
-I’ve also supported global operations at a **major social media platform and a leading VR company**, acting as a bridge between product, engineering, and customer teams to keep systems stable and users informed.
+Five years in tech ops, focused on incident response, executive support, and process design.
+At a **crypto exchange**,  I helped scale CX incident workflows from zero—eventually supporting over 700 incidents across outages, feature failures, and blockchain-related disruptions.
+At a **global social media** (via a partner), I resolved high-priority ad issues for VIP clients.
+More recently, I’ve handled VR bug triage, built internal tools, and launched documentation systems that made response time faster and teams more coordinated.

 ---